Spanwise variations in membrane flutter dynamics: Effect of aspect ratio

-In all seven cases the aspect-ratio-four membranes have midspan profiles that are approximately fore-aft symmetric, unlike the aspect-ratio-one membranes, which have maximum deflections closer to the trailing edge.
-In general, at aspect ratio four the membranes are nearly flat along most of the span except close to the side edges.
-The $z_{\mathrm{center}}(t)$ plots show deflections of about 0.8, about twice those of the aspect-ratio-one membranes (shown in the $z_{\mathrm{center}}(t)$ plots in figure \ref{fig:ffffar1nu0vertical}).
-Relative to the mean of $z_{\mathrm{center}}(t)$, the amplitude of oscillation is generally smaller at aspect ratio four.
-The color plots in figure \ref{fig:ffffar1nu0vertical} for aspect ratio one showed a mixture of spanwise symmetric and asymmetric (side-to-side) oscillations, time-periodic but with complex temporal patterns.
-For aspect ratio four, the color plots in figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu0} are also a mixture of spanwise symmetric and asymmetric oscillations, with small variations in $\langle z\rangle_c(\alpha_2,t)$ along the span (shown by the color bar ranges) that are nonetheless spatially complex, particularly in (d) and (g).
+The differences are more striking here than for the $\nu=0$ case.
+Increasing the aspect ratio from one to two causes membranes to become upward- or downward-deflected shapes with small oscillations, rather than up-down oscillations (when $T_0=10^{-0.3}$ for any $R_1$ (panels (a)--(c)) and when $T_0=10^{-0.5}$ with $R_1=10^{0.5}$ (panel~(f)).
+The $z_{\mathrm{center}}(t)$ plots show deflections of about 0.5, about 10--30\% greater than those of the corresponding aspect-ratio-one membranes (shown in the $z_{\mathrm{center}}(t)$ plots in figure~\ref{fig:ffffar1nu0vertical}).
+Relative to the mean of $z_{\mathrm{center}}(t)$, the amplitude of oscillation is generally smaller at aspect ratio two.
+The color plots in figure~\ref{fig:ffffar1nu0vertical} for aspect ratio one showed a mixture of spanwise symmetric and asymmetric (side-to-side) oscillations, time-periodic but with complex temporal patterns.
+For aspect ratio two, the color plots in figure~\ref{fig:verticallyArrayedSnapshotsFFFFsaddleAR4nu05} are also a mixture of spanwise symmetric and asymmetric oscillations, with more undulations along the span than at aspect ratio one.

-The $z_{\mathrm{center}}(t)$ plot in panel (c) shows that the membrane first becomes approximately steady at large amplitude until $t\approx 430$ before switching to periodic spanwise-symmetric oscillations about the single-hump shape, shown in vertically-arrayed midchord snapshots in the right column of panel (c) and the third and fourth color plots of $\langle z\rangle_c(\alpha_2,t)$ below.
-The membrane alternates between a flat shape and one with peaks of deflection to the left and right of the midspan and a small dimple in the center.
-The vertically-arrayed midspan snapshots in the left column of panel (c) and the accompanying movie (``Fig14c\dots mp4") show that the membrane becomes sharply peaked along the chord when it is flatter along the span, and flattens along the chord when the dimple is present along the span.
+In panel (a), the $z_{\mathrm{center}}(t)$ plot shows that the membrane first becomes approximately steady at large amplitude before switching to periodic spanwise-symmetric oscillations about the single-hump shape, shown by the vertically-arrayed midchord snapshots in the right column of panel (a) and the third and fourth color plots of $\langle z\rangle_c(\alpha_2,t)$ below.
+The membrane alternates between a flat shape and one with the peak of deflection sharply concentrated toward the midspan.
+The vertically-arrayed midspan snapshots in the left column of panel (a) and the accompanying movie (``Fig14a\dots mp4") show that the membrane's maximum deflection point is closer to the membrane's trailing edge when the membrane is flatter.